DID YOU MAKE BERNIE'S FAMOUS MITTENS?

 WHAT SIZES DO YOU MAKE?

-I primarily make medium regular (classic mitten shape, roomy fit) and medium slender (snug fit, elegant streamlined shape).
+I primarily make medium regular (classic mitten shape, roomy fit) and medium slender (comfortable fit, slightly less rounded shape).
 These two sizes fit a hand that measures 7" long from wrist to tip of middle finger.
 These fit most women, most teenagers, and some men.
 I also make a small size, for 10-12 year old children and adults with small hands.
 The small mittens fit a hand that measures 6" from wrist to tip of middle finger.
 Large hands fit in my large (8") or extra large (9") sizes.
 I have a child's size that generally fits a child of about 6-8 years of age.
 I can make mittens for babies but do not have any in stock at present.
 If you would like an in-between size, please contact me.
 For example, I recently made a pair that was in-between small and medium, with a shorter cuff.
 The cuffs usually go part way up the wrist for extra warmth, but I can make a shorter cuff if needed.
 Custom mittens can cost up to $10 more than in-stock mittens.

 HOW DO I CARE FOR THE MITTENS?